3Development/GLenoEngine/README.md

 <h1>Tets</h1>

+<p>Before running test do these steps:</p>

-Change the definition of ENGINE_PROPERTIES_YAML in cmake file in tests folder.
-This property should match your path to this project
+- <p style="color: #00D000;font-weight: bold">Change the definition of ENGINE_PROPERTIES_YAML in cmake file in tests folder.
+This property should match your path to this project</p>